-When I’m out for a family hike, I hate carrying a heavy backpack.
+When I’m out for a family day hike, I absolutely hate carrying a heavy backpack.
 And, if you’re like me, you hate it even more when your back gets all sticky and sweaty and your shoulders start to ache… all for an afternoon walk through the woods.

-What do you bring, and what do you leave behind?
+Day Hiking: What do you bring, and what do you leave behind?

 What’s in mama’s daypack for an average hike in the woods?